-LEAs will provide a narrative summary of the local administration and analysis of a local climate survey that captures a valid measure of student perceptions of school safety and connectedness in at least one grade within the grade span (e.g., K-5, 6-8, 9-12) in a text box provided in the California School Dashboard (response limited to 3,000 characters).
+LEAs will provide a narrative summary of the local administration and analysis of a local climate survey that captures a valid measure of student perceptions of school safety and connectedness in at least one grade within the grade span (e.g., K-5, 6- 8, 9-12) in a text box provided in the California School Dashboard (response limited to 3,000 characters).
 LEAs will have an opportunity to include differences among student groups, and for surveys that provide an overall score, such as the California Healthy Kids Survey, report the overall score for all students and student groups.
 This summary may also include an analysis of a subset of specific items on a local survey and additional data collection tools that are particularly relevant to school conditions and climate.

 - 1. DATA: Reflect on the key learnings from the survey results and share what the LEA learned. - 2.
-MEANING: What do the disaggregated results (if applicable) of the survey and other data collection methods reveal about schools in the LEA, such as areas of strength or growth, challenges, and barriers?

-3. USE: What revisions, decisions, or actions has, or will, the LEA implement in response to the results for continuous improvement purposes?
+MEANING: What do the disaggregated results (if applicable) of the survey and other data collection methods reveal about schools in the LEA, such as areas of strength or growth, challenges, and barriers? - 3.
+USE: What revisions, decisions, or actions has, or will, the LEA implement in response to the results for continuous improvement purposes?
 Why?
 If you have already implemented actions, did you see the results you were seeking?

-Comparing the 2020 data to the 2021 data, Tahoe Truckee Unified School District (TTUSD) is celebrating success in school climate as demonstrated by the overall decrease in suspension rates and the overall increase in connectedness and motivation for students as measured by the California Healthy Kids Survey (CKHS).
-This can in part be attributed to the district-wide focus on the social-emotional well-being of our students.
-The implementation of weekly social-emotional lessons, an increase in counseling services including wellness centers, and staff training in social-emotional strategies benefited all students including our significant subgroups.
+Tahoe Truckee Unified School District (TTUSD) is celebrating success in school climate, as demonstrated by the decrease in the chronic absenteeism rate for homeless students by 10% and the increase in the percentage of high school students reporting they were connected to an adult on campus.
+Truckee High School had a 5% increase, and North Tahoe High School had a 6% increase.
+This can, in part, be attributed to the district-wide focus on the social-emotional well-being of our students.
+The implementation of weekly social-emotional lessons, an increase in counseling services, including wellness centers, and staff training in social-emotional strategies benefited all students, including our significant subgroups.

-In 2022- 2023, the district will continue to provide social-emotional support to students at all grade levels.
-Wellness Centers are established at the middle and high schools.
-The district is exploring how to expand Wellness Centers to elementary schools.
+In 2023- 2024, the district will continue to provide social-emotional support to students at all grade levels.
+Wellness Centers are established at the middle and high schools and expanding to elementary schools as funding allows.
 All grade levels will continue to implement social-emotional skill lessons and support.